Skip to content

 • The backup step consumes:

-• inventory_state_ref: platform/onprem/postgresql-ha
+• inventory_state_ref: platform/postgresql-ha

 • repo_state_ref: org/gcp/object-repo#postgresql_ha_backup_repo